ethereum/remix-project/docs/run.md

-Run & Deploy
+Deploy & Run
 ============

-The Run tab allows you to send transactions to the current environment.
+The Deploy & Run module allows you to send transactions to the current environment.

 To get to the Run & Deploy module - click the run icon in the icon panel.

 In order to use this module you need to have a contract compiled.
-So if there is file name in the contract pulldown menu ( in the image below it's the pulldown that says **Ballot**), then you can interact with this contract.
-If nothing is there - then you need to select a contract - make it the active contract in the main panel, ( in the image below - on the right side of the page - in the main panel - you see the ballot.sol so it is the active contract) then go to the compiler module and compile it.
+So, if there is a contract name in the contract select box (in the image below it's the pulldown that says **Ballot**), then you can interact with this contract.
+If nothing is there - then you need to select a contract.
+And you do that by clicking the file in the editor panel to make it the active tab ( in the image below - on the right side of the page - in the main panel - you see the ballot.sol so it is the active contract).
+Once its active, then go to the compiler module and compile it.
+Then come back to Deploy & Run.

 ![](images/a-runtab1.png)